Nuix/discover-app-graphed-results/README.md

    - If you added the extension as a `Case home page`:
       1. Navigate to the Case Home page.
       1. Click the extension tab in the navigation pane.

+## How to deploy it
+1. Run `yarn release` to build the minified production app.
+1. Copy the assets from the `dist/` folder to your web server.
+   - You should see `index.html`, `app.js`, and six `.png` files with hashed file names in this folder.
+1. In Ringtail, on the `Portal Management -> UI Extensions` page, click the extension.
+Then, update the extension `URL` to reference the new web server location.